Actively Recruiting

 • Active smoking

-• Use of opioids in the past 12 months
+• Ongoing or history of opioid treatment in the last 12 months

 • Previous pyloromyotomy or pyloroplasty